SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

                                                 ### Conclusion

-                                                What, that is it.&nbsp; Just a particle system and no actual implementation and my manager is still empty.&nbsp; (unfortunately, I’ve had to split off some of this post to the next one because it was just to big for the site to handle, we have plans to fix that, for now apologies)
+                                                What, that is it.
+Just a particle system and no actual implementation and my manager is still empty.  (unfortunately, I’ve had to split off some of this post to the next one because it was just to big for the site to handle, we have plans to fix that, for now apologies)